chao-master/TSSSFF-Generator/README.md

 ## Using
 A live example can be found on [my website](http://ripppo.me/TSSSFF-Beta/) and is free to use for all Safe for work cards.

-The tool is hopefull self explanatory:
+The tool is hopefully self explanatory:
  * Click and type on each field to edit them.
  * Hover over the Icons to get to change them.
  * Card types can be changed by hovering the card type on the left of the card.